-Disruptor Beam, a social gaming company, decided to utilize a highly customized, hybrid environment to host their popular social game, Game of Thrones Ascent.
-The role playing game has seen incredible growth on Liquid Web’s Storm Platform and will see even more as the iPad version of the game is launched in the near future.
+Beamable, a social gaming platform software company for developers, decided to utilize a highly customized, hybrid environment to host their popular social game, Game of Thrones Ascent.
+The role-playing game has seen incredible growth on Liquid Web’s Cloud Dedicated Platform and will see even more as the iPad version of the game is launched in the near future.

 Among Disruptor Beam’s requirements for the game were fast and expandable storage, redundancy, and fault tolerance.
 Our technicians worked with Disruptor Beam to develop a custom, hybrid environment that met all of these requirements and more.
 The environment combines:

 - Dedicated application servers equipped with SSD drives

 - Dedicated load balancers to provide redundancy and fault tolerance